akasoggybunz/Remote-Programming-on-Pi-with-Dot-Net-Core/README.md

  2. `ctrl+p`
  3. `Remote-SSH` in Textbox on top
  4. click `Remote-SSH: Connect to Host`
- 5. TODO will add more docuemntation here.
-Soon
+ 5. TODO will add more documentation soon.

 ## Hello World